 The Forgotten Indian Independence Fighters: This year, India will celebrate its 77th Independence Day on August 15.
 However, behind the glory and celebration lies the history of countless freedom fighters who fought and sacrificed for India’s independence against the British colonial rule.

-- Optical Illusion Find and Seek: If you have Sharp Eyes find the Hidden Snake in this Optical Illusion
+- Optical Illusion: If you have Eagle Eyes find the Word Thirty among Thirsty in 17 Secs

 However, these freedom fighters have been overshadowed by more prominent historical figures.
 Their stories deserve to be remembered and revered by future generations as a reminder of the sacrifices made for India’s freedom.